 2. Prepare to Pay Back Your Loans

 If you’re coming out of school with loans, and chances are good you are (the average class of 2018 grad had nearly $30,000 in student loans), you’re most likely going to have to start paying them back six months after graduation, when the “grace period” ends.
 The good news is that there are more options than ever before to help you manage and pay back your student loan debt.

 You can even refinance your loans into one monthly payment with a new servicer.
-“Refinancing is a great way to secure a lower interest or adjust your loan term to save money over the life of your loan,” says Alyssa Schaefer, CMO of Laurel Road, a digital lending company that offers student loan refinancing.
+“Refinancing is a great way to secure a lower interest or adjust your loan term to save money over the life of your loan,” says Alyssa Schaefer, chief marketing officer of Laurel Road, a digital lending platform and brand of KeyBank that offers student loan refinancing.
 “If you’ve been working for a few months to years and have had the opportunity to build credit, it’s a great idea to look into potential refinancing partners and, in many instances, you can view preliminary rates in minutes.”